MCP Server

 Browse report snapshots — saved versions of a report's structure.
 Use action to choose the operation:

-• list — snapshots for a report with timestamps and creator
+• list — cursor-paginated snapshots for a report with timestamps and creator (pass cursor from page.cursor for next page)

 view-sharing